 Perth is a wonderful place to celebrate Christmas in July.
 But if you plan to wear a Christmas jumper here in December, you will not have a pleasant time.
-Jumpers hold a special place when it comes to Christmas outfits Australia and you can have fun with them when you celebrate the holiday in July in Perth.
+Jumpers hold a special place when it comes to Christmas outfits Australia and you can have fun with them when you celebrate Christmas in Australia date in July.
 The pubs in the city are decked out, giving you a chance to see amazing lights and ornaments.

 Must Visit: Durty Nelly’s, an Irish pub that hosts an annual ‘Christmas in July’ party with hot buttered rum, Guinness, and a Christmas treat which includes glazed ham with all the trimmings

 Special Events: “Worst Christmas Jumper” contest

 Do you want to see Christmas decorations Australia that you do not often come across?
 Make your way to the Ballandean Valley in Queensland where you can enjoy a Sicilian-themed Christmas in Australia 2019 party hosted by a winery every July.
 Owned since 1946 by the Costanzo family, the winery makes sure that the event is a very Italian affair.
 It even includes an appearance by La Befana, the Italian Christmas witch!

 Special Events: Buon Natale show and a serenade by Tre Amici, who are local folk singers, as well as a Christmas feast that includes homemade gnocchi, Sicilian cannoli, Italian meatballs and a sample of the Golden Grove Estate winery award-winning shiraz